kaizten/kaizten.github.io/development/vue/style-guide.md

 </template>
 ```

-**21. Patterns.
+21. Patterns.
 Component Conditional Rendering.
-Render Function or JSX.** If you use render functions or JSX in your vue application, you can apply all the techniques, such as the if else and switch case statements and ternary and logical operators.
+Render Function or JSX.
+If you use render functions or JSX in your vue application, you can apply all the techniques, such as the if else and switch case statements and ternary and logical operators.

-**if else statement**
+if else statement
 ```javascript
 export default {
   data() {